seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/faq_temp_slides.md

 == !

 == 8.
-"Please select a Port before uplaod"
+"Please select a Port before upload"
 == !

 You did not select a port in the Arduino menu.
+Solution:

-Solution: your object should be connected to the computer with the cable.
+a. your object should be connected to the computer with the cable, otherwise the menu "port" will stay greyed out.
-Select a port in the menu, like this:
+b. select a port in the menu, like this:

 == !
 [.stretch]